docsifyjs/docsify/docs/vue.md

 ## Global options

 Use `vueGlobalOptions` to share Vue options throughout your site.
-These options will be used when Docsify detects Vue content in the main content area that has not been previously mounted via [mount options](#mount-options), [components](#components), or a [markdown script](#markdown-script).
+These options will be used when Docsify detects Vue content in the main content area that has not already been mounted with [vueMounts](#mounting-dom-elements), [vueComponents](#components), or a [markdown script](#markdown-script).

 ```js
 window.$docsify = {